 In addition, the Charaka Samhita says that Haritaki is sarvah dosha prasamani (all-dosha pacifying).
 Very few fruits and herbs have this designation.
 It also supports the body's immune system.
 On top of everything, Haritaki has an anti-aging value.
 Charaka Samhita calls it vayasthapani (anti-aging).

 Q: You have detailed an extremely impressive list of qualities.
 Is there research to support these traditional claims?

 A: Yes, there is quite an extensive body of research on Haritaki by scientists in universities throughout the world.
-In support of its bactricidal quality, research shows that Haritaki has anti-bacterial effect (International Journal of Cardiology, 1988).
-In this study the researchers tested the effect of extracts of Haritaki on a bacteria called Helicobactor Pylori.
-The results indicated that water extracts of Haritaki contain a heat stable agent with inhibiting effects and possible therapeutic potential for fighting Helicobactor Pylori and other bacterial species.
+In support of its bactericidal quality, research shows that Haritaki has anti-bacterial effect (International Journal of Cardiology, 1988).
+In this study the researchers tested the effect of extracts of Haritaki on a bacteria called Helicobacter Pylori.
+The results indicated that water extracts of Haritaki contain a heat-stable agent with inhibiting effects and possible therapeutic potential for fighting Helicobacter Pylori and other bacterial species.